hannorein/rebound/doc/index.rst

 If you use the IAS15 integrator, please cite Rein and Spiegel (2015).

 If you use the WHFast integrator, please cite Rein and Tamayo (2015).

+If you use the variational equations, please cite Rein and Tamayo (2016).

 License